-The Greek law states clearly that dogs are allowed everywhere as long as they are on a leash, upon the owner’s control and with their health book (or passport) available.
-Personally, out of politeness I always ask if pets are accepted both in outdoor and indoor places.
+The Greek law states clearly that dogs are allowed in every outdoor public space as long as they are on a leash, upon the owner’s control and with their health book (or passport) available.
+Personally, out of politeness I always ask if pets are accepted both in outdoor and indoor cafes and restaurants.
 Practically, in outdoor places, there is no problem.
-But your dog won’t be accepted in most indoor places, especially if he/she is a large one.
+But your dog won’t be accepted in most indoor restaurants for sanitary reasons.

 CAN I TAKE MY DOG TO THE BEACH?